 Another quirk to keep in mind is that many loan programs require that your non-occupying co-borrower be related to you.

-This is yet another reason to be super nice to your parents, siblings, grandparents, aunts, uncles, nieces, nephews and step-relationships.
+This is yet another reason to be super nice to your parents, siblings, grandparents, aunts, uncles, nieces, nephews and step-relations.
 Cousins are fair game for abuse since they don’t seem to be included in this list of potential related non-occupying co-borrower possibilities.

 Some loan programs such as the FHA Non-Occupying Co-Borrower program, are more flexible with the relationship requirement.
 However, with this FHA program, if your co-borrower is not related to you, the down payment requirement will be much larger and the lender will insist that you have a long-standing relationship with your co-borrower – so start looking for a long-time family friend or co-worker.